What Are Market Bubbles? [And How to Identify Them]

 When the amount of money and credit coming in can’t rise relative to the need to service debt, the process works in reverse.

-Investors need to deleverage, borrowers default, creditors pull back lending, and the down part of the cycle beings.
+Investors need to deleverage.
+Borrowers default.
+Creditors pull back lending.
+The down part of the cycle begins.

 Borrowing is a way of pulling forward spending.
-The person who spent $110k per year and was earning $100k per year now has to spend $90k per year for as many years as he spent $110k per year, holding all else equal.
+The person who spent $110k per year and was earning $100k per year now has to spend $90k per year for as many years as he spent $110k, holding all else equal.

 This is the general dynamic that inflates and deflates a bubble.